coneda/kor/api.md

 # Kor JSON REST API Documentation

-The Kor JSON REST API is split up into several sections dealing with a specific data type (e.g. entities or relationships)each.
-Each section then has several endpoints each handling a specific aspect (e.g. showing or deleting) of that data type.
+The Kor JSON REST API is split up into several sections dealing with a specific data type (e.g. entities or relationships) each.
+Each section then has several endpoints handling a specific aspect (e.g. showing or deleting) of that data type.

 ## General